Linlab-slu/TSSr/README.md

         refSource <- "saccharomyces_cerevisiae_R64-2-1.gff"

 * Creating a new TSSr object using the constructer "new" function.
-In addition to the input data file and type, BS genome object name, and genome annotaion file, this step also requires users to provide more information about the samples, including "sampleLabels", "sampleLabelsMerged", and "mergeIndex" and "organismName".
+In addition to the input data file "inputFiles" and file type "inputFilesType", BSgenome object name, and genome annotaion file "refSource", this step also requires users to provide more information about the samples, including "sampleLabels", "sampleLabelsMerged", and "mergeIndex" and "organismName".
 In the example data, sample lables "SL01, SL02, SL03 and SL04" were used for "S01.sorted.bam, S02.sorted.bam, S03.sorted.bam, S04.sorted.bam", respectively (sampleLabels = c("SL01","SL02","SL03","SL04")).
-If a TSS table is used as input data, the sample lable of each sample is its column name in the TSS table. "sampleLabelsMerged" will be used if the user need to merge TSS signals from biological replicates into a single dataset.
-In this case, SL01 and SL02 are two biological replicates obtained from S. cerevisiae cells grown in rich medium (control), while SL03 and SL04 were obtained by treating S. cerevisiae with α factor (treat).
+If a TSS table is used as input data, the sample lable of each sample is its column name in the TSS table. "sampleLabelsMerged" will be used if the user need to merge TSS signals from multiple samples (e.g., biological replicates) into a single dataset.
+In this case, SL01 and SL02 are two biological replicates obtained from S. cerevisiae cells grown in rich medium ("control"), while SL03 and SL04 were obtained by treating S. cerevisiae with α factor ("treat").
 Thus, sampleLabelsMerged = c("control","treat") and mergeIndex = c(1,1,2,2), which means SL01 and SL02 will be merged as group 1 "control", and SL03 and SL04 will be merged as group 2 "treat". "organismName" is the species name of the samples, which will be used to annotate TSS clusters by "annotateCluster".

         myTSSr <- new("TSSr", genomeName = "BSgenome.Scerevisiae.UCSC.sacCer3"
 	              ,inputFiles = inputFiles